GestaltCogTeam/BasicTS/README.md

 - pytorch 1.9.1
 - easy-torch latest

 > ⚠️⚠️⚠️ Please use `pip install easy-torch`, instead of `pip install easytorch`, to install [EasyTorch](https://github.com/cnstark/easytorch).
-They are different package. ⚠️⚠️⚠️
+They are different two packages. ⚠️⚠️⚠️

 ### 2.2 Installing from Pip